vermaprateek/2DIsing_MATLAB/README.md

 This project is for the simulation of a 2D ising model (by Metropolis monte carlo algorithm) to study its properties.

-This is an ongoing project, there might be some issues/bugs in the files.
 # 2D Ising Model Simulations
 *All the simulation codes are using single spin flip dynamics only.*